knight6700/WallaMarvel/README.md

 ## **How It Works**

 ### **1. Main View**
-The main screen is a table view displaying all hereos fetched from the API.
+The main screen is a table view displaying all heroes fetched from the API.

 - Each row displays:
   - hero's name.